GoogleCloudPlatform/microservices-demo/docs/memorystore.md

     cd ..
     ```

 At this point, you have properly created the infrastructure needed for the Memorystore deployment.
-Continue to the **[Deployment Instructions](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md#deployment-instructions)** section for all Online Boutique deployment variants to complete setting up Memorystore.
+Continue to the **[Deployment Instructions](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md#deployment-instructions)** section for Online Boutique deployment variants to complete the deployment.

 ## Resources